 Many faculty value conversations with colleagues about teaching challenges and creative ways to handle them.
-As part of the CTL Faculty-to-Faculty Consulting Program, Nicole Phelps and Laura Hill (See bios below) are available to meet with fellow faculty talk confidentially about teaching.
+As part of the CTL Faculty-to-Faculty Consulting Program, Laura Hill is available to meet with fellow faculty to talk confidentially about teaching.

-Professors Phelps and Hill are available to consult on a variety of topics, including:
+Dr. Hill is available to consult on a variety of topics, including:

 - Course and syllabus design

 - Classroom climate